fiskaltrust/rollout-doc/middleware/README.md

 In the chapter [Template examples](#template-examples) you can find a template that represents this scenario.

+A step-by-step guide for this configuration can be found [here](step-by-step/5-rollout-scenario-with-terminals/README.md).

 ### Data center as operational environment
 If the cash register is operated in a data center and the terminals cannot function without an (Internet) connection to it, the data center can be assumed to be the "operational environment" under certain conditions.
 In this case, the fiskaltrust.Middleware should be operated entirely in the data center.
 In this scenario, the terminals connect to the fiskaltrust.Middleware in the data center via the online POSSystem.